davidmcglashan/wirehorse/README.md

 * Clean UI where the only elements on top of the canvas are selection handles and the mouse pointer
 * No barely- and rarely-used features getting in the way.
 Just shapes and a canvas.
+* Rough-and-ready sketchy appearance, with text as squiggly scribbles, keeping focus on potential.
 * Draw rectangles by holding 'R' and dragging the mouse
 * Draw text by holding 'T' and dragging the mouse
 * Place labels by holding 'L' and clicking
 * Place buttons by holding 'B' and clicking
-* Add other things from the toolbar or by pressing '/'
+* Add other things from the toolbar or by pressing '/' ...
+  * Paragraphs
+  * Drop-down boxes
+  * Checkboxes and radio buttons
+  * Over 100 SVG icons
+  * Tabs
+  * Scrollbars and sliders

 ![Wirehorse screenshot](https://wirehorse.mcglashan.net/assets/screenshot.png)